BlockchainCommons/Learning-Bitcoin-from-the-Command-Line/3_Playing_with_Bitcoin.md

 https://live.blockcypher.com/btc-testnet/tx/88e5d5f3077517d76f5a61491fa52e6aaae078c52bc62d849f09507ef0cfada2/
 ```
 This doesn't provide any more information, but it does a good job of highlighting the important information, so that you know what you're seeing.

+### Summary: Receiving a Transactions

+Faucets will give you money on the testnet.
+They come in as rawtransactions, which can be examined with 'getrawtransaction' or a block explorer.
+Once you've receive a transaction, you can see it in your balance and your wallet.